 The FDA's review of one particular Sandoz generic - which took five years from the time of filing - set important precedents for generic versions of large complex molecules that reside on the border of traditional drugs and biologics.
 The generic is a complex, heterogeneous mixture of sugar molecules derived from heparin.
 Sandoz and its collaboration partner Momenta Pharmaceuticals Inc., from Cambridge, Massachusetts, invested heavily in development of state-of-the-art analytical methods to clearly demonstrate equivalence of the Sandoz generic to the branded competitor product.

-By designating the Sandoz generic equivalent to the reference product, the FDA paved the way for free generic substitution of the product across the country.
+By designating the Sandoz generic equivalent to the reference product, the FDA paved the way for automatic pharmacy-level generic substitution of the product across the country.

 Sandoz was also the first company to win approval for a generic version of an inhaled respiratory medicine, under new guidelines adopted by the European Union for orally inhaled products.
-Skilful navigation of the regulatory pathway gives Sandoz a competitive edge as it expands its respiratory franchise.
-Respiratory is another pillar of the Sandoz differentiated generics strategy, complementing biosimilars, injectables, dermatology and opthalmics.
+Skillful navigation of the regulatory pathway gives Sandoz a competitive edge as it expands its respiratory franchise.
+Respiratory is another pillar of the Sandoz differentiated products strategy, complementing biosimilars and generic injectables, dermatology and ophthalmics.

-The future of healthcare relies on affordable, high quality generics and differentiated products - particularly biopharmaceuticals.
-Sandoz is working intensively to meet the ever growing demand for these cutting-edge medicines and to further increase patient access to affordable, high-quality healthcare.
+The future of healthcare relies on affordable, high-quality generics and differentiated products such as biopharmaceuticals.
+Sandoz is working intensively to meet the ever-growing demand for these cutting-edge medicines and to further increase patient access to high-quality, affordable, healthcare.